fontanf/coloringsolver/README.md

 * Greedy algorithms, see "ColPack: Software for graph coloring and related problems in scientific computing" (Gebremedhin et al., 2013) for their descriptions:
   * Largest first `-a greedy --ordering largest-first`
-  * Incidence degree `-a greedy --ordering incidence-degree --reverse`
+  * Incidence degree `-a greedy --ordering incidence-degree --reverse 1`
-  * Smallest last `-a greedy --ordering smallest-last --reverse`
+  * Smallest last `-a greedy --ordering smallest-last --reverse 1`
   * Dynamic largest first `-a greedy --ordering dynamic-largest-first`
   * DSATUR `-a greedy-dsatur`